Improved Epstein-Glaser renormalization in $x$-space versus differential renormalization: The renormalization group - and -functions

 \section{The renormalization group $\ga$- and $\bt$-functions}

 Enter the Callan--Symanzik differential equations with zero mass:

-Here $\sG^2$ starts at order~$\g^0$ and $\sG^4$ at order~$\g$.
+Here $\sG^2$ starts at order~$\g^0$ and $\sG^4$ at order~$\g$; the subindex in $\sG^2_p$ recalls that the equations refer to proper parts.
+(The detailed calculations for the two-point function $\sG^2$ and its scale derivative are outlined in Appendix~\ref{app:colon}.)
 The scale derivative in both cases starts at order~$\g^2$.
-(The detailed calculations for the two-point function $\sG^2$ and its scale derivative are outlined in Appendix~\ref{app:colon}.)
 Therefore we may assume that:

 where $\ga$ does not contribute to~\eqref{eq:CS-eqns-two} at the first significant order, and similarly for~$\bt$ and~\eqref{eq:CS-eqns-one}; and we try to compute then the $\ga_i$ and~$\bt_i$.
 Following \cite{FreedmanJL92}, our labelling of the expansion coefficients differs for the~$\bt$ and~$\ga$ functions.